software-mansion/react-native-screens/createNativeStackNavigator/README.md

 Whether you can use gestures to dismiss this screen.
 Defaults to `true`,

 Gestures are only supported on iOS.
-They can be disabled only when `stackPresentation` is `push`.

 #### `headerBackTitle`